silentcreations/snippetask-content/git/add-gitignore.md

 git rm -r --cached .
 ```

-Then you can regularly add everything again
+Then add everything again

 ```bash
 git add .`
 ```

-and commit it 🙌
+and commit it (to remove/add any additional files because of changes within `.gitignore` rules)

 ```bash
 git commit -m ".gitignore is now working"